munificent/craftinginterpreters/book/classes.md

 good state?

 For that, we need constructors.
-I find them one of the trickiest parts of a language to design and if you peer closely at most other languages, you'll see
+I find them one of the trickiest parts of a language to design, and if you peer closely at most other languages, you'll see
 <span name="cracks">cracks</span> around object construction where the seams of
 the design don't quite fit together perfectly.
 Maybe there's something intrinsically messy about the moment of birth.